jup-ag/space-station/guides/5-general/4-faq.md

 - If it's your first time approving a dApp, click on "view advanced transaction details to review the actual transaction.
 Pay attention to the amounts approved.
 Another option is to just use a burner wallet with only the needed funds on your first transaction to protect yourself.

-### My swap fails, reporting that the account does not have enough SOL.
+### My swap fails and reports that the account does not have enough SOL.
 Why?

 - On Solana, you use SOL to pay transactions *(around 0.000005 SOL)* but also to pay rent fees for token accounts.
 It's around 0.002 SOL and they are refundable when you close the account.
 - Read: [What does rent for accounts mean?](https://docs.solana.com/developing/intro/rent)

 ### What does rent for accounts mean?

-- Everything on Solana is an account, if you want to store data, in particularly the amount of a token you own, you must open a new account to hold that data.
+- Everything on Solana is an account, if you want to store data, in particular the amount of a token you own, you must open a new account to hold that data.
 - So for every token you own, you must open an account to store/hold how much of that token you own.
 - To create an account you must pay rent every epoch to maintain it otherwise it will be automatically closed.
 - However if you deposit 2 years worth of rent, then your account becomes rent-exempt and you will be able to keep your account open forever, or until you close it.
 This deposit of 2 years rent is approximately **0.02 SOL** at the moment.
 And this is why many programs deduct this amount from your main account to deposit into a token account created to hold the new tokens you've just acquired.